jebrinton/cs506finalproject/README.md

 The SARIMAX model was applied to a dataset spanning several decades with the following training and prediction periods.
 Then, the MAE was calculated for the real temperature data.

-1. Training on 39 years and predicting the next year, the MAE was 6.10.
+1. Training on 10 years and predicting the next 30 years, the MAE was 20.65.
+2. Training on 20 years and predicting the next 20 years, the MAE was 18.23.
-2. Training on 30 years and predicting the next 10 years, the MAE was 12.32.
+3. Training on 30 years and predicting the next 10 years, the MAE was 12.32.
-3. Training on 10 years and predicting the next 30 years, the MAE was 20.65.
+4. Training on 39 years and predicting the next year, the MAE was 6.10.
+5. Training on 39 years and predicting a tenth of a year (0.1), the MAE was 2.07.

 ### **Observations and Adjustments**
-Forecast Accuracy: It is observed that the forecast accuracy decreases as the prediction horizon increases.
+Forecast Accuracy: wE observed that the forecast accuracy decreases as the prediction horizon increases.
 This degradation in performance over longer forecast periods can be attributed to the increasing uncertainty and potential changes in underlying patterns over time.

 Leap Years: The model might need adjustments to accommodate the effects of leap years in long-term forecasts, as these add an extra day periodically that could slightly alter seasonal patterns.